Global Scholar Distinction

 Applicants nominated for prize consideration will be given a brief window of time to update their submitted materials before their project is forwarded to the university Prize Review Panel.

-Second Round Notifications (Prize Competition): April
+Second Round Notifications (Prize Competition): Late March

 Global Scholars Application

-Distinction & Prize Competition
+Distinction & Prize Competition application deadline is February 1, 2026.

 After submitting an application, students should closely review emails from Academic Honors and Fellowships for notifications regarding their application status, follow-up for prize nominations, and instructions for receiving a medallion at the beginning of May.